-- Regarding the codecs to use, for good quality at reasonable sizes use H.264 for video and AAC for audio.
+- Regarding the codecs to use, use H.264 for video and AAC for audio for good quality at reasonable sizes.
 MP4, AVI, WMV and MKV will accept this combination.
 For any other combination, MKV and AVI will provide you with the widest choice of codecs to use.

-- For the other parameters (size, fps) leave them at their default setting (Original) so that they use the what is defined in the capture settings.
-The only thing perhaps you can adjust is the bitrate for the video and audio as those determine the quality/size of the output video.
+- For the other parameters (size, fps), just leave them at their default setting (Original) so that they use what is defined in the capture settings.
+The only thing perhaps you can adjust is the bitrate for the video and audio, as those determine the quality/size of the output video.
 The default settings are adequate though.

 Once you’re done click the Start button to start recording.

-3. Now do your thing and once you’re done restore the PotPlayer window and click on the Stop button (or press Alt+C) to finish the recording.
-Next end the screen capturing by going to: menu/right-click > Close File (or press F4).
+Once you’re done, restore the PotPlayer window and click on the Stop button (or press Alt+C) to finish the recording.
+Next, end the screen capturing by going to: menu/right-click > Close File (or press F4).

 You can also end the screen capture while it’s running by right-clicking on the screen capture icon in the tray and selecting Close Capture Operation.
 After closing it you can Stop the recording.

-4. Go to your output folder and you should find your recording there in the format you selected.
+Go to your output folder, and you should find your captured recording in the format you selected.

 Capturing in Picture-in-Picture (PIP) Mode